MicrosoftDocs/SupportArticles-docs/Office/Client/project/tasks-not-scheduled.md

 4. What is the project's Start Date?

    If the Show Scheduling Messages option is turned on, and you enter a task that occurs before the project's Start Date, you will receive a warning message.
-If you want to schedule a task to start before the porject's Start Date, manually enter the date for the task.
-To check the Project Start Date, select **Project information** on the **Project** tab.
+If you want to schedule a task to start before the project's Start Date, manually enter the date for the task.
+To check the Project Start Date, select **Project Information** on the **Project** tab.

 5. Did you enter a percent complete on a task?